SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

    .. code-block:: console

       $ sudo ntpq -p

+If you don't have internet access, see `Configure NTP Client to Synchronize with NTP Server <https://www.thegeekstuff.com/2014/06/linux-ntp-server-client/>`__.

 Configuring the Network Time Protocol Server
 --------------------------------------------

-If your organization has an NTP server, you can configure it.
+If your organization has a Network Time Protocol (NTP) server, configure it by adding records to ``/etc/ntpd.conf``, reloading the service, and checking that synchronization is enabled.

-**To configure your NTP server:**

-1. Output your NTP server address and append ``/etc/ntpd.conf`` to the outuput.
+1. Output your NTP server address and append ``/etc/ntpd.conf`` to the output:

    .. code-block:: console

       $ echo -e "\nserver <your NTP server address>\n" | sudo tee -a /etc/ntp.conf

-2. Restart the service.
+2. Restart the service:

    .. code-block:: console